Skip to main contentSkip Navigation or Skip to Content

 What drew me to become a Peer Acadenic Coach?

-I am so grateful for all of the amazing SL leaders that supported my learning in my first year of university. want to give back to other students by engaging with them and helping them learn, and by providing the same welcoming environment I experienced.
+I am so grateful for all of the amazing leaders that supported my learning in my first year of university and wanted to give back to other students by engaging with them and helping them learn.

 I never sit down to study without: